GiveCorps/nfg-rest-client/README.md

 The create method will also call valid?, so you can skip the separate step

-Donation params can be in the form of a hash:
+Donation params can be in the form of a hash (for more information, see http://docs.networkforgoodapi.apiary.io/#reference/donation/credit-card-donations/make-a-credit-card-or-card-on-file-donation):
 ````ruby
 {
   "donationLineItems" => [{